 Jesus said to them, “When you make the two one, and when you make the inside like the outside and the outside like the inside, and the above like the below, and when you make the male and the female one and the same, so that the male not be male nor the female female; and when you fashion eyes in the place of an eye, and a hand in place of a hand, and a foot in place of a foot, and a likeness in place of a likeness; then will you enter the kingdom.”

 This is where images break down: we cannot use the mind to picture consciousness.
 Since consciousness is the context, the playground, or the screen – pick your metaphor – in which all content appears; since it is the “Perceiver in Chief” reading these words and perceiving images, then it is that which is doing the seeing, ultimately, and not any object that appears in it (object meaning content of the mind: sensation, perception, thoughts).
 Another way to say this very difficult to grasp notion is that consciousness is “non-objective”.
 You can follow a perception, a thought or a sensation all the way back and never find a thing at its source, only an observer, this observer, now, always present.
-This simple truth is what reams have been written and spoken about (Zen and Advaita writers, mystics, etc.), and ironically its simplicity is what makes it hard to see.
+This simple truth is what countless books have been written and spoken about (Zen and Advaita writers, mystics, etc.), and ironically its simplicity is what makes it so hard to see.

 It doesn’t help that seemingly scary words to the ego like “emptiness” (it can feel like that) or “nothingness” have been used.
 Thoughts of crazy nihilists and ascetic monks in huts, denying the pleasures of the world come to mind.
 Words and language break down when trying to describe Being-ness that is both that in which everything appears and yet a no-thing in itself.
 But we carry on, shooting arrows into the sky… (Is it any help to point out that non-being is a logical impossibility, since the notion is appearing to Being?
 Apparently not!
 Perhaps so many are heavily invested in the idea of death and drama.
 Fear must have a purchase in this investment.
 But why stop there and concern ourselves with how far so-called “others” are doing in their hike up the mountain, or become complacent with our current view.
 We recognize how far our feet have brought us, feel grateful for a better view, inspiring us to hike farther, and point ourselves bravely upwards).